foldedtoad/ota-dfu-python/README.md

 **NOTE:**
 This is probably not a beginner's project.
-Peripheral firmware updating is a complex process, requiring several critical development support steps not covered here.
+Peripheral firmware updating is a complex process, requiring several critical development support steps, not covered here, before the *dfu.py* utility can be used.

 It is assumed that your peripheral firmware has been build to Nordic's SDK8.x + SoftDevice 8.x
 The target peripheral firmware should also include some variation of Nordic's DFU support.